michelcrypt4d4mus/log-thyself/README.md

 # Usage
-**QUICKSTART:** This should start capturing macOS system logs to the database.
+**QUICKSTART:** This should start streaming macOS system logs to the database.
 ```sh
 thor collect:syslog:stream
 ```

+### Other Kinds Of Usage

+The Quickstart shows you how to capture logs in a stream going forward from now but the application can also capture logs from the past if OS X hasn't purged them yet.
 The interface is built in Thor (which I mildly regret[^1], but not enough to change it. ), the same thing as Ruby on Rails's generators.
 Type `thor list` and you should see something like this:

 [^1]: I've never seen a project used by so many people with such a combination of broken features and atrocious - nay, profane - documentation.
 It's like they want you to not use it.